denten-books/plain-text/3-format.md

-copyright attorney, "the answer to the machine is in the machine [@clark_copyright_1996, 81-82]"---by which he meant that copyright enforcement should be taken up on the device level by the International Standards Organization, the very body responsible for maintaining the standards for the Document Object Model and the OSI communication protocol stack [@clark_copyright_1996, 84].
+copyright attorney, "the answer to the machine is in the machine [@clark_copyright_1996, 81-82]"---by which he meant that copyright enforcement should be taken up on the device level by the International Standards Organization, the same legislative body responsible for maintaining the standards for the Document Object Model and the OSI communication protocol stack [@clark_copyright_1996, 84].
 As an example of how that might work, Clark cites the Copyright in Transmitted Electronic Data Report (CITED), which suggests building "a tamper proof software module which acts rather like indestructible tachometers installed on long-distance coaches and lorries, recording everything that happens to the copyrighted or commercially valuable material [...]
 The basic idea is to link the 'valuable material' of intellectual property to a specific piece of software and hardware" [@consortium_c.i.t.e.d._1994; @clark_copyright_1996, 83-84].

 The emergence of such embedded contractual enforcement mechanisms can be